-This appendix is based on the advice in Annex B of Keeping Children Safe in Education 2023.
+This appendix is based on the advice in Annex B of Keeping Children Safe in Education 2023-Department for Education's statutory guidance.

 Abuse, including neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap.